How to get tickets for Laneway Festival 2025: presale, line-up, and all you need to know

 Laneway Festival presale details

-You can register now for access to the Laneway Festival pre-sale, for exclusive access to pre-sale tickets at lanewayfestival.com.
+You can register now for access to the Laneway Festival pre-sale, presented by Afterpay, for exclusive access to pre-sale tickets at lanewayfestival.com.
 Pre-sale starts on Tuesday, October 15, at 10am (AEST) and will be open for 23 hours.
 This is your only chance to purchase tickets at pre-sale prices.

-So, there are a few price ranges when it comes to tickets.
-General Admission starts at $189.90 for presale, and goes up to $229.90 for fourth release.
-There are separate tickets for under-18s and over-18s, but the pricing is the same.
-VIP 18-plus Tickets start at $289.90 and this entitles you exclusive access to dedicated VIP areas, a separate bathroom and bar, and more.
+So there are a few price ranges when it comes to tickets.
+General Admission starts at $189.90+bf for presale, and goes up to $229.90+bf for fourth release.
+(There are separate tickets for under-18s and over-18s, but the pricing is the same.)
+VIP 18+ Tickets start at $289.90+bf, and this entitles you exclusive access to dedicated VIP areas, a separate bathroom and bar, and more.
 Find out more over here.

-Stay in the loop: sign up for our free Time Out Melbourne newsletter for the best of the city, straight to your inbox.
+Stay in the loop: sign up for our free Time Out Sydney newsletter for more news and the best of the city, straight to your inbox.